Who We Are

 Auburn University Ethical Hacking Club (AUEHC) is a child organization of Auburn’s Associate for Computing Machinery (ACM).
 We are the Auburn University Ethical Hacking Club, or EHC for short.
 We focus on teaching people various cybersecurity topics, hosting lab activities and projects, and participating in security-focused competitions throughout the year.

-Our current leadership for the upcoming year is below:
+Our current leadership for this year is below:

-- Technical Leads: Zach Leggett and Tripp Isbell
+- Technical Leads: Madison Dang and Luke Robinson

 - Faculty Advisor: Dr. Tauritz